All applications for new and continued VA educational benefits claims are completed online. Navigate below to begin that process.

 All new and continuing veteran and dependent students intending to use educational benefits must each semester fill out our online Declaration of Intent to Use VA Benefits form after they've enrolled for classes.

 A Declaration of Intent to Use VA Benefits Form is required to be submitted for each semester that a student wants to use their educational benefits.
 If necessary, you can also use benefits retroactively, provided that the VA has determined you are eligible to do so.

-Veterans Benefits is responsible for certifying veterans and their dependents each term to the U.S. Department of Veterans Affairs.
-To begin the certification process, please
+The Military & Veterans Center is responsible for re-certifying veterans and their dependents each term to the U.S. Department of Veterans Affairs.

 To contact TU’s School Certifying Official (SCO):